So what is lurking in a dog's coat?...

 you have done the delicate areas, use the other larger scissors to

 snip off the rest of the matted hair.
-Next, thoroughly brush the dog

-down to remove small tangles.
+comb the dog's coat to remove small tangles.
 Once again check the dog for

 infestations and treat those conditions as well.